-- [HUDX-227] Annual Performance Report [Oct 2017] - [HUDX-225] HMIS Data Quality Report - [HUDX-202] Program Based Annual Homeless Assessment Report [AHAR] - [DQXX-103] Monthly Staff Report - [DQXX-102] Program Data Review - [DQXX-105] Monthly Agency Utilization Report

-Annual Homeless Assessment Report/Longitudinal System Analysis (AHAR/LSA)
+- [HUDX-227] Annual Performance Report [FY 2020]

+- [HUDX-225] HMIS Data Quality Report

+- IDQXX-1031 Monthly Staff Report

+- [DQXX-102] Program Data Review

+- [DQXX-105] Monthly Agency Utilization Report

+Longitudinal Systems Analysis (LSA)

-The Annual Homeless Assessment Report/Longitudinal System Analysis (AHAR/LSA), a HUD report to the U.S. Congress that provides nationwide estimates of homelessness, includes information about the demographic characteristics of homeless persons, service use patterns, and the capacity to house homeless persons.
-The AHAR/LSA reporting period is October 1 through September 30.
+The Longitudinal Systems Analysis (LSA) provides HUD and CoCs with critical information about how people experiencing homelessness use their system of care, and includes such data as the demographic characteristics of homeless persons, service use patterns, and the CoC's capacity to house homeless persons.
+The LSA reporting period is October 1 through September 30.

-Approximate draft due date: October 31 Approximate final due date: December 1 Preparation and submission schedule:
+Approximate draft due date: October 31 Approximate final due date: December 1

-- Throughout the year: - Bitfocus will conduct data quality and utilization rate reviews within two weeks after each AHAR/LSA PIT date and notify agencies of any issues. - AHAR/LSA PIT dates are the last day of the following months: - October - January - April - July - Two (2) months before draft submission due date: - Bitfocus will begin project setup review, focusing on inventory and project changes throughout the year.
+- Throughout the year: - Bitfocus will conduct data quality and utilization rate reviews within two weeks after each LSA PIT date and notify agencies of any issues. - LSA PIT dates are the last day of the following months: - October - January - April - July - Two (2) months before draft submission due date: - Bitfocus will begin project setup review, focusing on inventory and project changes throughout the year.
 Corrections will be made as needed, and housing inventory will be updated as appropriate. - Agencies will begin data quality reviews, focusing on ensuring the correct number of clients are enrolled and there are no null/missing/don't know/refused values.
-Agencies will make corrections as needed. - One (1) month before draft submission due date: - Bitfocus will run report drafts, identify issues and/or discrepancies from previous year, notify agencies as needed. - Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared with other client records. - Two (2) weeks before draft submission due date: - Bitfocus will enter data into HDX and address validation issues as needed. - Two (2) weeks before final data submission due date: - Bitfocus will review draft data with CoC Lead Entity staff as needed and obtain approval to submit and confirm the final data in HDX.
+Agencies will make corrections as needed. - One (1) month before draft submission due date: - Bitfocus will run report drafts, identify issues and/or discrepancies from previous year, notify agencies as needed. - Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared with other client records. - Two (2) weeks before draft submission due date: - o Bitfocus will enter data into HDX and address validation issues as needed. - Two (2) weeks before final data submission due date: - Bitfocus will review draft data with CoC Lead Entity staff as needed and obtain approval to submit and confirm the final data in HDX 2.0.